zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 ## COMMENTS

 Comments begin with a pound sign.
 They can appear after a document value or take up an entire line.
+They are ignored by the YAML parser

 #.
 This is a comment line

 foo: bar # this comment comes after a key mapping

-Comments are for humans and YAML processors discard them.

 ## DATA TYPES IN YAML